KTX-Eum: Design

 Technology incorporated in these trains is derived from the experimental HEMU-430X train previously tested by Korail.
 The KTX-Eum will feature the same design as KTX-Cheongryong trains, but the formation will consist of six cars as opposed to eight cars.
 Unlike previous generations of KTX trains, the KTX-Eum uses distributed traction with driving trailers at each end and four powered intermediate cars as opposed to a traction head configuration.

 Interior

 Unlike KTX-I and KTX-Sancheon, the seats on KTX-Eum feature more leg room, wider armrests, USB ports, wireless charging pads, and entertainment displays similar to inflight entertainment systems found on aircraft.
 In addition, every seat is aligned with the window.

 Export variant

 In June 2024, South Korea and Uzbekistan concluded a KRW 270 billion (approximately US$196 million at the time) deal to apply KTX technology in Uzbekistan by supplying 6 sets of high-speed trains and Korail expertise.
 The high-speed trains, UTY EMU-250, is a variant of the KTX-Eum and will have 7 cars in each set.
+The first train was put into operation in Uzbekistan in May 2026.

 Fleet List in KTX

-As of July 2021, the fleet is as follows:
+As of February 2026, the fleet is as follows: